 Overall, the main thing your lawyer can do throughout your case is to advocate for your rights.
 Whether it’s on the phone with an insurance adjuster or in front of a jury in the courtroom, your lawyer will work to stand up for your rights and make sure you get the outcome you deserve in your case.
 You don’t have to fight for your own rights when you have the right attorney on your side.

 How Much Does it Cost to Talk to a Car Accident Attorney?

-The office of Stewart J. Guss, Injury Accident Lawyers always offers a FREE case evaluation to potential clients.
+The office of Trust Guss Injury Lawyers always offers a FREE case evaluation to potential clients.
 We will listen to what happened to you, answer questions, and advise you whether we believe you have a possible case—all completely free of charge.
 We know you don’t need any additional pressure—whether it’s emotional pressure or financial pressure.
 That is why you never pay a DIME to speak to us and our consultations are free from obligation.
 You learn about possible paths for your case without paying anything out-of-pocket, and then can make your decision whether to hire an attorney at our firm.

 What if I Don’t Have Money to Pay a Lawyer?

 Most personal injury attorneys, including Stewart J. Guss and all of our attorneys, handle cases on a contingency fee basis.
 This means that a lawyer will not receive any compensation for their services until they successfully recover compensation for you